-- A. Quits his or her employment;
+- (a) Quits his or her employment;

-- B. Is discharged for just cause;
+- (b) Is discharged for just cause;

-- C. Is laid off and not recalled for a period of one year;
+- (c) Is laid off and not recalled for a period of one year;

-- D. Fails to respond within one (1) week to a request to return from layoff, and fails to return to work at the end of one (1) additional weeks' time;
+- (d) Fails to respond within one (1) week to a request to return from layoff, and fails to return to work at the end of one (1) additional weeks' time;

-- E. Retires.
+- (e) Retires.

 Section 3.08 PERSONAL LEAVE.
-A personal leave of absence is defined as an unpaid absence from work for a period of not more than six (6) months for personal reasons.
+A personal leave of absence is defined as an unpaid absence from work for a period of not more than three (3) months for personal reasons.
 Request for a personal leave of absence shall be in writing and may be approved at the discretion of the Employer, provided that approval for such leaves of absence shall not be unreasonably denied.
 Employee's anniversary date shall be adjusted in accordance with return to pay status following the leave.
+Leaves of absence provided in accordance with local, state or federal law (i.e. FMLA/CFRA) are not considered personal leave.